Master of Transport Management

 Elective units of study

 Completion of three electives is a requirement for the Master of Transport Management.
-Electives are selected from a wide range of logistics and supply chain units of study, including:
+Electives are selected from a wide range of transport, infrastructure, maritime and aviation units of study.

 Further course information